DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 At the beginning of Amazon's foray into the world of digital publishing, the online bookseller chose not to use EPUB but opted to buy a French company responsible for the development of *Mobipocket* and the MOBI file format.
 One of the main reasons for this move was the widely supported Digital Rights Management (DRM) engineered by *Mobipocket*.[^amazon-aquires-mobipocket] Technically, the MOBI file-format is partly based on *PalmDOC*, an ebook file-format readable on PDAs running the OS developed by Palm Inc., with added support for the guidelines taken from the *Open eBook* standard.[^mobileread-palmdoc] Mobilepocket and Amazon then developed the format further in order for it to be used exclusively with *Mobipocket* and, later, Amazon *Kindle* ereaders.
 The MOBI format is now called AZW by Amazon, their generic term for all ebooks released by the company.[^amazon-azw]

 Nowadays, roughly two generations of widely used ebook formats exist.
 One generation is based on the EPUB 2.0 standard as introduced in 2007, or an earlier version released under the *Open eBook* moniker.
 Amazon's MOBI/AZW is an example of this, as it's still widely used and supported by the *Kindle* ereaders.
 The other generally implements features from the EPUB 3.0 standard, while often remaining backwardly compatible with older versions and subsets of EPUB 2.0 and even 1.0 to a certain extent.
-EPUB 3.0, released in 2011[^epub3-specification], brought support for HTML 5 (as opposed to XHTML 1.1 in EPUB 2.0), more advanced styling using CSS3, scripting (discouraged in EPUB 2.0) and easy embedding of video and audio, amongst others.[^epub3-changes]
+EPUB 3.0, released in 2011[^reader-specification], brought support for HTML 5 (as opposed to XHTML 1.1 in EPUB 2.0), more advanced styling using CSS3, scripting (discouraged in EPUB 2.0) and easy embedding of video and audio, amongst others.[^epub3-changes]
 EPUB 3.0 forms the basis of most of the ebook file formats available today.
-Most of the current file formats, like Amazon's AZW3/KF8 and Apple's iBooks, implement most of the epub standard, mainly to benefit from the HTML5 and CSS3 specifications, while adding their own proprietary extensions.[^amazon-kf8][^ibooks-author] These extensions are mainly geared towards extra support for more advanced (fixed) layout options, rich media integration and DRM.[^ibooks-photo-blocks][^ibooks-multicolumn][^amazon-kf8] An AZW3/KF8 ebook is basically an EPUB 3.0 wrapped in Amazon's DRM.
+Most of the current file formats, like Amazon's AZW3/KF8 and Apple's iBooks, implement most of the EPUB standard, mainly to benefit from the HTML5 and CSS3 specifications, while adding their own proprietary extensions.[^amazon-kf8][^ibooks-author] These extensions are mainly geared towards extra support for more advanced (fixed) layout options, rich media integration and DRM.[^ibooks-photo-blocks][^ibooks-multicolumn][^amazon-kf8] An AZW3/KF8 ebook is basically an EPUB 3.0 wrapped in Amazon's DRM.
 For backwards compatibility a MOBI version of the publication is generally also present in the ebook package. [^azw3kf8-breakdown]

 Of course EPUB 3.0 files without proprietary extensions exist as well and are sold to various commercial channels.
 In addition to their own iBooks file format, Apple also sells ebooks in their online store. [^epub-seller-apple] Other major players include Kobo, Google Play and Barnes & Nobles' NookPress.[^epub-seller-kobo] [^epub-google-play] [^epub-seller-barnes]